federicogaspar/Climate-Warming/README.md

 # Climate Warming

-## Introduction
-The idea of this data science project is to prove that climate change is not a scam.
-For that porpouse, I used temperature data obtained from the National Centers for Environmental Information (NCEI).
-The data, stored in data.csv, contains the daily maximum and minimum temperatures observed in 21 U.S. cities from 1961 to 2015.
+The idea of this project is to prove that climate change is not a scam.

 I used regression analysis to model the climate of different areas in the United States in order to find evidence of global warming.
 The main goals were